gschmutz/kafka-workshop/04b-working-with-protobuf-and-java/README.md

 ## Creating the necessary Kafka Topic

-We will use the topic `test-java-avro-topic` in the Producer and Consumer code below.
+We will use the topic `test-java-protobuf-topic` in the Producer and Consumer code below.
 Due to the fact that `auto.topic.create.enable` is set to `false`, we have to manually create the topic.

 In a terminal window, connect to the `kafka-1` container